unaguil/spq-code-examples/testing-examples/example-junitperf-jersey-mysql/README.md

       mvn datanucleus:schema-create

-Performance tests can be launched using the following command (a Grizzly server will be automatically launched with some test data)
+Integration tests can be launched using the following command.
+An embedded Grizzly HTTP server will be launched to perform real calls to the REST API and to the MySQL database.

       mvn verify -Pintegration-tests

+Performance tests can be launched using the following command.
+In this example, these tests are the same integration tests but executed multiple times to calculate some statistics

+      mvn verify -Pperformance-tests

 To launch the server run the command

       mvn jetty:run

 Now, the client sample code can be executed in a new command window with

       mvn exec:java -Pclient